spirosikmd/yupi/CONTRIBUTING.md

 Once you are ready to commit the changes, please use the below commands

 1. Run `git add <files to be comitted>` to stage changed files
-2. Run `yarn run commit` to start commitizen to commit those files
+2. Run `yarn commit` to start commitizen to commit those files

 ... and follow the instruction of the interactive prompt.